ivystopia/mph_balance/README.md

 # Using
 Get your API key from your account details page: https://miningpoolhub.com/?page=account&action=edit

+create a file defaults.txt that has the following information seperated by newlines: api_key
+Fiat currency (usd, gpb)
+crpyto currency (btc)
+outpt type (text, csv)

 Run the program like so:

-`./balance.py -a api_key`
+python balance.py

+default parameters can be changed during excecution with flags.

-Default fiat currency is GBP.
-You can specify a different currency with the `-f` argument (e.g. -f USD)
+Fiat currency: `-f` argument (e.g. -f USD)

-Default crypto currency is BTC.
-You can specify a different currency with the `-c` argument (e.g. -c LTC)
+Cryptocurrency: `-c` argument (e.g. -c LTC)

+apikey: `-a`

+output format: -o

 # License
 MIT (See LICENSE file)